bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 # Notes and definitions / ISTQB Certified Tester Advanced Level Test Management (CTAL-TM) v3.0
 ## **analytical-based test process improvement**
-identifying problems in testing by using the data from the project or team itself &rarr; deriving the improvements from analysis, many times quantitative approaches are used to identify problems as using only qualitative approaches can result in wrong recommendations which is not supported by the data
+identifying problems in testing by using the data from the project or team itself &rarr; deriving the improvements from analysis, many times quantitative approaches are used to identify problems as using only qualitative approaches can result in wrong recommendations not supported by the data

 ## **anomaly**
-situation in testing which is unexpected, usually results in defect
+unexpected situation in testing, usually results in defect

 ## **appraisal**
 expense for preventing a defect to never reach a customer